 Reading between the lines, so to speak, literally, it tells us that Leslie was the 2nd s/o Fred & Edith HOGAN and they lived at 38, North St., Shotton.
 He was educated at Hawarden County School, he had just been commissioned Pilot Officer on the 2nd August.
 He and Lt.
 F.M.
 FISHER (Who I cannot find on CWGC Database) had won their D.F.C. & D.F.M’s before they died and not on that date – 29th September 1943.

-I have the Operations Records , downloaded from the National Archives, which tell us that he and Lt .
+I have the Operations Records , downloaded from the National Archives, (If anyone wants it, please contact the website.) which tells us that he and Lt.
 F.M.
-FISHER, D.F.C. had flown in their (Mosquito IX LR508) on the 22nd September, (Mosquito IV DZ550)on the 23rd September, and the (Mosqito IX LR506) on the 29th September, the flight in which they both died.
+FISHER, D.F.C. had flown in their (Mosquito IX LR508) on the 22nd, (Mosquito IV DZ550) on the 23rd September on the (Mosqito IX LR506) on the 29th September, taking off at 18.59, Groundmarking BOCHUMthe flight in which they both died.

 Leslie and Bessie had been married only 3 months, when he was killed.